-No series of tests should be considered acceptable unless the result of the assay manufacturer's "controls" and the additional quality control samples have satisfied the criteria laid down.
+- In addition to the assay manufacturer's controls, the NIBSC malaria antibody quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method. - No series of tests should be considered acceptable unless the result of the assay manufacturer's and the additional quality control samples have satisfied the criteria laid down.

-9.3.7: T. cruzi antibody
+9.3.7: T.cruzi antibody

-The deferral criteria for donors from T. cruzi endemic areas are given in the JPAC Donor Selection Guidelines.3 Donors at risk of T. cruzi must be tested for anti-T. cruzi and negative results obtained prior to the release of any donation for clinical use.
+The deferral criteria for donors from T. cruzi endemic areas are given in the JPAC Donor Selection Guidelines.
+Donors at risk of T. cruzi must be tested for anti-T.cruzi and negative results obtained prior to the release of any donation for clinical use.

-- The UK requirement for the minimum level of sensitivity for the performance of anti-T. cruzi screening is that, in the absence of a specifically defined UK working standard produced by NIBSC, a positive result should be obtained "during assay evaluation/validation/verification with a quality control calibrated to the WHO International Standard.
-If the WHO International Standard is withdrawn or otherwise unavailable, an alternative quality control reagent can be used that must be validated for use by the UK Blood Service using that reagent." with a formally validated in-house anti-T. cruzi quality control preparation.
-T. cruzi international standards are available from NIBSC (09/188 and 09/186 or equivalent). - "In addition to the assay manufacturer's controls a quality control suitable for the purposes of monitoring the performance of in-vitro assays must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method.
-Where available, the quality control should be CE or UKCA marked.
-The quality control must be manufactured by a different manufacturer to that of the assay."
-In addition to the assay manufacturer's controls, the anti-T. cruzi quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method. - No series of tests should be considered acceptable unless the result of the assay manufacturer's "controls" and the additional quality control samples have satisfied the criteria laid down.
+- The UK requirement for the minimum level of sensitivity for the performance of anti-T.cruzi screening is that, in the absence of a specifically defined UK working standard produced by NIBSC, a positive result should be obtained with a formally validated in-house anti-T.cruzi quality control preparation.
+T. cruzi international standards are available from NIBSC (09/188 and 09/186 or equivalent). - In addition to the assay manufacturer's controls, the anti-T.cruzi quality control preparation must be included at least once in each series of tests to demonstrate acceptable sensitivity of the test method. - No series of tests should be considered acceptable unless the result of the assay manufacturer's and the additional quality control samples have satisfied the criteria laid down.